Absolute Bull: How Picasso can teach us to be better designers

 When it comes to product design, it makes me ask questions:

 - How detailed do I think a product needs to be to succeed?

 - Does shedding a product of its aesthetic qualities create a better experience or offer a less rounded experience?

-In practice this means stripping out needless complexity, and in doing research to make sure that proposed functionality will being used.
+In practice, this means stripping out needless complexity, and in doing research to make sure that proposed functionality will be used.
 The focus is on reducing the demands placed on users.
-On being brave, and ripping out features, that were carefully considered at the time, if they are adding to complexity.
+On being brave, and ripping out features, that were carefully considered at the time, if they are adding complexity.

 It might be just a sketch of an old bull, far removed from the realities of the present, but it’s the ultimate design manifesto on how to be a good and honest designer.
 It should be pinned to every creative’s wall.